IvanAlvarez/NormativeCorticalThickness/README.md

-To view webpage, please navigate to https://ivanalvarez.github.io/NormativeCorticalThickness
+To view, navigate to https://ivanalvarez.github.io/NormativeCorticalThickness